aselewa/dropseqRunner/README.md

                    --cluster yes
 ```

-This will run on SLURM using the `broadwl` partition.
+This will run on the RCC midway2 using the `broadwl` partition.
 If you are not at UChicago, pass no to the cluster flag: `--cluster no`
 This command will create a folder called `myref_indeces`.
 You will need this folder in the next step.

 ### 2. Run the pipeline